 Most wearying of all, is that one of the things which is supposed to act as our servant — the web — often becomes our master instead.

-Once our willpower reserve runs low, “decision fatigue” sets in and we shy away from doing anything that’ll require mental energy or making choices, and just generally default to the path of least resistance.
+Once our willpower reserve runs low, “decision fatigue” sets in and we shy away from doing anything that’ll require mental energy or making choices, act less patient and civil than we’d like to, and just generally default to the path of least resistance.

 It’s no surprise then, that the time we spend watching television — the ultimate in vegging out for the modern willpower-depleted serf — keeps increasing and currently stands at almost 3 hours a day, or half our total leisure time.
 That same leisure time everyone swears they don’t have.